FredHutch/FHBig/_posts/2018-10-09-Three-Useful-Slack-Channels.md

 This is the place to ask questions related to scientific computing, bioinformatics, data sciences, programming or anything technical/academic.
 And please help us and share your knowledge here as well.

 ## More info
+- __How to join a channel?__ Click `Channel` on the sidebar to search exisiting channel.
+Then select to join the channel of your interest.
 - __How to send private messages?__ `Direct Messages` allows you to send private messages to one or multiple members.
-- __How to share some interesting paper?__  Share with us on `#papers` channel!
-- __Interested in hackathon?__ Some members have started conversation
+- __Interested in hackathon?__ Some members have already started conversation about NCBI-style hackathon on `#event-organizing`.
-  on `#hackathon` already.
 - __How to announce a new channel?__ Please announce and _mention_ everyone on `#general` so that people know its existance.
 - __Who can join the Slack?__ Anyone with `@fredhutch.org`, `@sagebase.org`, and `@uw.edu` email can join without invitation.
 In addition, any member can send invitation to whom are interested to join.

 -----
-FHBig is a self-organized community.
+FHBig is a self-organized community providing peer-to-peer support.
 Please feel free to throw out ideas or form your group of interest.
 If you need help finding meeting space, please contact coordinators Chao-Jen Wong, Jenny Smith or Amy Paguirigan.
 We will try our best to provide support.